malinda-pich/academic-kickstart/content/slides/first-slidedeck/index.md

 **ARTICLE**

-Archives Strengthening Historical Narratives: Sharing Digital and Linked Data Resources for Broader Reach and Sustainability
+"Archives Strengthening Historical Narratives: Sharing Digital and Linked Data Resources for Broader Reach and Sustainability"

 * This article focuses on the development of a web archive that documents the cultural history of the Texas Coastal Bend ranching communities